|

 Decluttering and organizing your home might not be high on your priority list this summer.

-But believe me, taking the time to declutter and organize your spaces now will go a long way in helping to create a sense of calm in your home all season long.
+But believe me, taking the time to declutter and organize your spaces now will go a long way in creating a sense of calm in your home all season long.

 Summer is also a great time to get your kids and family on board while they’re home on break.